geo-token/whitepaper/whitepaper.md

 However, digital advertising faces the problem of untimely display when advertising materials may appear inappropriate, such as during an online game or watching a series, causing user dissatisfaction.
 In contrast, outdoor advertising can be more appropriate as it meets a potential client in real time and space, for example, by offering a promotion when passing by a store.

 Outdoor advertising has its drawbacks.
 What if it's not this intersection but the next one?
 Knowing about promotions there, you might be okay with walking or driving an extra block.
 Outdoor advertising needs more interactivity.
-The latest but outdated developments include the introduction of QR code systems and the unsuccessful attempts to implement augmented reality (AR).
+The latest but outdated developments include introducing QR code systems and the unsuccessful attempts to implement augmented reality (AR).
 Why, having mobile phones, are you still handed paper products by a promoter?

 **Difficulties in Measuring Effectiveness.**
 One of the main problems of outdoor advertising is the need for more accurately measuring its impact on the consumer.
 Different from digital advertising, which can precisely track user interaction with an advertising message, this is much harder to do with outdoor advertising.